-The Group's business model for raising capital will continue to include the personal approach to expanding the Investor base through the use of a prospectus offer document.
-Our first prospectus was launched in July 2013, and we anticipate the issue of our ninth prospectus, along with our fifth employee prospectus, by November 2021 enabling Investors Central to raise up to \$100 million over a thirteen-month period.
+Throughout the year the Group has continued to experience strong demand for its lending products.
+The Group's business model for raising capital will continue as in previous years to include the personal approach to expanding the Investor base through the use of a prospectus offer document.
+Our first prospectus was launched in July 2013, and we anticipate the issue of our tenth prospectus, along with our sixth employee prospectus shortly.
+The Group made its first rated asset-backed securitisation issue in August 2021 and followed with a second issue in December 2021.
+This securitisation program will assist the Group to access the capital it needs to expand its business operations and continue to successfully grow its loan book.